 What are the requirements?

-- 2. Rufus tool: We’ll use this tiny and lightweight tool to create bootable USB of Windows 10.
-As this tool can be widely used to create bootable USB from all sorts of ISO and IMG files (most OS can be downloaded in such format).
-Though, other tools like Windows 7 USB creator and Unetbootin will work same.
-Alternatively, you can use Windows Media creation tool to download Windows 10 ISO from Microsoft.
+- Rufus tool: We’ll use this tiny and lightweight tool to create a bootable USB of Windows 10.
+It is widely used to create bootable USBs from all sorts of ISO and IMG files (most OS can be downloaded in such format).
+Though, other tools like Windows 7 USB creator and Unetbootin will work the same.
+Alternatively, you can use the Windows Media Creation tool to download Windows 10 ISO from Microsoft.
 You can also separately download Windows 10 ISO from Microsoft servers.
-Don’t forget to check if your partition has the space required to install Windows 10.
+Don’t forget to check if your partition has enough space required to install Windows 10.

-First, you have to download both files to your computer, the ISO of Windows 10 you can download directly from Microsoft’s website or from here, or you can use Windows Media Creator tool.
-For convenience, you can copy the files in the same folder.
+#1.
+First, you have to download both files (ISO and Rufus tool) to your computer, the ISO of Windows 10 you can download directly from Microsoft’s website or from here, or you can use the Windows Media Creator tool.
+For convenience, you can copy the files to the same folder.

-Now you need to open the tool, drag-and-drop the Windows 10 ISO file inside the tool.
-Additionally, The tool automatically chooses best settings, but you are free to roam around the settings.
+#2.
+Now you need to open Rufus (instructions here), drag-and-drop the Windows 10 ISO file inside the tool.
+Additionally, The tool automatically chooses the best settings, but you are free to roam around the settings.
 If you are creating the Bootable USB using another computer.
 Please see below for other options and set according to the computer on you’ll install the Windows 10.

 Don’t touch other settings unless you need to.
 Btw here are basic explanations of the settings.
 (In descending order)

-Device: Select USB device which you want to make bootable.
+Device: Select the USB device which you want to make bootable.